SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ## computer graphcis

+### FOUC

 A ⟮c+;FOUC (Flash of unstyled content)⟯ is when a ⟮c+;page (or some content)⟯ is briefly visible with ⟮c+;no styling/browser default styling⟯

+### geometry

+#### bounding box

+The minimum/smallest bounding box of an element or a set of elements is the smalles box that can contain all of the elements. the minimum/smallest bounding box is often shortened to merely 「bounding box」.

 ### color